revanthkoduru/sangam/wp-content/plugins/advanced-css-editor/readme.txt

 - Possibility to add different custom CSS based on the type of deviced
 - Experience live all the changes via Appearance -> Customize
+- Minify your CSS to optimize your site
 - Custom CSS for Phone
 - Custom CSS for Tablet
 - Custom CSS for Desktop
 - Custom CSS for Global purpose

-This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="friend">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="friend">free themes</a> we've developed.
+This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="nofollow">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow">free themes</a> we've developed.

 == Installation ==